haosulab/ManiSkill/docs/source/user_guide/reinforcement_learning/setup.md

 - All parallel environments reconfigure on reset (`reconfiguration_freq=1`), which randomizes object geometries if the task has object randomization.

 The code to fairly evaluate policies and record standard metrics in ManiSkill are shown below.
-For GPU vectorized environments the code to create a correct evaluation GPU environment by environment ID looks like this:
+For GPU vectorized environments the code to evaluate policies by environment ID the following is recommended:

 ```python
 import gymnasium as gym